kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-No. The upstream implementation PR is not open, so upgrade/downgrade has been exercised end to end.
-The two transitions most worth testing are the beta-default-on to alpha-default-off boundary, where the startup check is itself the obstacle, and a downgrade below the first decompress-capable release preceded by a completed migration.
+No. The upstream implementation PR is not open, so upgrade and downgrade have not been exercised end to end.
+The transition most worth testing is a downgrade below the first decompress-capable release preceded by a completed migration, since that is the one path where getting it wrong removes serving for a whole resource.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?